Professor David Wiles

 Emeritus Professor of Drama

 I am a historian of the theatre, which means that I am someone who wants to understand the present, because it is the past that has made each of us who we are.
-Undergraduate teaching has always informed and stimulated my research, while postgraduate supervision has opened up countless new horizons.
+Undergraduate teaching always informed and stimulated my research, while postgraduate supervision opened up countless new horizons.
+I have now retired from teaching, and am pursuing community theatre ventures in Oxford, where I am a member of Wolfson College.

 My main historical areas of specialism have been the theatres of Greece and Elizabethan England, and important themes in my work have been performance space, masked acting, festival, and the function of theatre in society.
 I have always resisted limiting myself to one historical period in order to take a broader view of how theatre has evolved.
-My current research focus is the history of premodern or ‘classical’ acting.
+My current research focus is 'rhetorical acting', attending to its practical, aesthetic and political implications.

 My research began in the field of Shakespeare, where my first major book was Shakespeare’s Clown, a study of the Elizabethan clown.
 I followed up this book with a study of A Midsummer Night’s Dream as a wedding play, which laid some of the ground for my current interest in theatre and time.
 A monograph called Theatre & Time was recently published in the Palgrave ‘Theatre &’ series.